 In Ontario, you’ll need an Ontario Secondary School Diploma (OSSD) in order to get into a dental assistant program.
-This includes a grade 12 English credit, a grade 11 or 12 chemistry or biology credits, and a grade 12 Math credit.
+This includes a grade 12 English credit, a grade 11 or 12 chemistry or biology credit, and a grade 12 Math credit.
 When you’re 16, 17 or 18, it’s hard to guess what credits you’ll need for the future if you don’t already know your career path, but don’t sweat it.
 If you’ve graduated and need those credits for your program, the Ontario government has an adult learning program to help you complete your requirements.

 Additionally, if you didn’t get your high school diploma, that’s not an issue either; you can also get that with provincial help at any age.
-Once you ensure you pass these requirements, you’ll be well on your way to starting your education as a dental assistant at Cestar’s college in Toronto.
+Once you ensure you pass these requirements, you’ll be well on your way to starting your education as a dental assistant at Cestar’s College in Toronto.

 The Difference Between Level I and Level II Dental Assistant

-Dental assisting programs in Ontario ensure through practical and theory courses that students will be able to take on Level I and Level II dental assistant roles.
+Dental assisting programs in Ontario ensure, through practical and theory courses, that students will be able to take on Level I and Level II dental assistant roles.

 A Level I dental assistant is a chairside assistant whose job it is to prep the patient for a procedure, chart their information, sterilize dental equipment and the clinical area, and make cast models.
 In addition to that, they also provide patients with post-operative care instructions and maintain dental supplies.

 The more certified a dental assistant is, the higher their pay grade and the more responsibilities they have.
-A certified Level I, newly graduated dental assistant makes on average $20.34 an hour.
+A certified Level I, newly graduated dental assistant makes, on average, $20.34 an hour.
 A Level II new grad earns around $22.42 an hour, according to the ODAA.

 To become a dental assistant, you’ll have to become familiar with ethics, anatomy and physiology, dental radiography, pharmacology patient care, oral microbiology and preventive and emergency care.
 You should also experience field placements; like with placements in any field, they help you network and fine-tune your skills for your career.
-Before taking your qualifications exam, you’ll have had to do everything from being a chair-side assistant to removing sutures, in order to make sure all bases are covered for your final exams.
+Before taking your qualifications exam, you’ll have had to do everything from being a chair-side assistant to removing sutures in order to make sure all bases are covered for your final exams.

 Completing your Exam

 Your program can take nine months to two years to complete, depending on if you are gaining a certificate, diploma, or degree—which you can get from Cestar’s international college in Toronto.
 Everyone has to sit and take the National Dental Assisting Examining Board (NDAEB), even if they still have formal experience outside of Canada.
 For a first-time exam writer, the test will cost $525, broken down into a $425 exam fee and a $100 application fee.
-To rewrite the test, it’ll cost $450, the same exam fee but with a $25 application fee instead.
+To rewrite the test will cost $450, the same exam fee but with a $25 application fee instead.

-Two to three weeks before the scheduled exam, you will receive an admission letter with the date, time, and location of the exam, which you will need to present with government-issued ID in order to enter the exam room.
+Two to three weeks before the scheduled exam, you will receive an admission letter with the date, time, and location of the exam, which you will need to present with a government-issued ID in order to enter the exam room.
 If you need testing accommodations, the NDAEB will provide that so long as the accommodations are approved in advance.
 These include changes in exam dates due to religious practices, the need for extra time, a separate room, an exam reader or scribe, or assistive technology.
-Make sure that you apply on time for your desired test date; the NDAEB exams are only scheduled four times per year.
+Make sure you apply on time for your desired test date; the NDAEB exams are only scheduled four times per year.

 The test itself is broken down into eight sections.
-These include: professional conduct, dental sciences, clinical support procedures, patient records, patient care procedures, practice management procedures, laboratory procedures, and preventative procedures.
+These include professional conduct, dental sciences, clinical support procedures, patient records, patient care procedures, practice management procedures, laboratory procedures, and preventative procedures.
 Once the test is taken and passed, you’re all set to start your career as a dental assistant!

 Cestar College’s Dental Assistant Program

 It’s hard to choose what you want to do in life, and sometimes it’s harder to imagine how you’re going to get to your end goal, but Cestar College will help prepare you for your future in the dental field.
-This international college in Toronto can help you fulfill all of your necessary classes, learned skills, and requirements to ensure that you have a happy and successful career as a dental assistant.
+This international college in Toronto can help you fulfill all of your necessary classes, learned skills, and requirements to ensure you have a happy and successful career as a dental assistant.